-Outlander Season 4 is set to premiere Sunday, Nov.
-4, and Jamie and Claire will be back and more in love than ever (if that's even possible).
-But like every season so far, forces will be conspiring to keep the couple apart and throw them into danger.
-One of those such forces is a villain more fearsome than any we've seen on the show: a terrifying pirate turned smuggler named Stephen Bonet, played by Ed Speleers.
+Jamie and Claire are more in love than ever in Outlander Season 4.
+But as always, there's danger lurking around them.
+One of those such dangers is a villain more fearsome than any we've seen on the show: a terrifying pirate turned smuggler named Stephen Bonet, played by Ed Speleers.

 Even though landing such a high-profile role at such a young age was a major success for Speleers, he confessed to The Guardian that the fame went to his head.
 "I found the whole experience overwhelming.
 It’s a stupid cliché, but if I knew then what I know now, I’d have played things differently," he said.
 "I was already quite cocky and I was thrust into this world, running around, drinking too much.
 I lost my focus.
 I wasn’t getting parts, and the few I was being offered were drivel.
 I took jobs pulling pints and putting up marquees.
 I thought: ‘This one thing you wanted to do in life, you probably won’t do again.’”

 But Speleers has managed to make a comeback, and while he may have started out as a hero, his new part will inspire anything but admiration from viewers.
 In an interview with The Hollywood Reporter, Outlander's cast and crew revealed that Bonnet will be an even more formidable foe than Black Jack Randall was in Seasons 1 and 2.